 While you're visiting, please send me your comments/suggestions.
 Just click on the email button in the right-side column.
 Leave your name and email address for reply.
 I'd enjoy hearing from you.

 Thanks for visiting and come back soon.

-Bernadette Miller was born in Newark, New Jersey, but grew up in Crisfield, Maryland, a small town on the Lower Eastern Shore.
+Bernadette Miller was born in Newark, New Jersey, but grew up in a small town on Maryland's Lower Eastern Shore.
 She graduated from the University of Maryland with a Bachelor of Arts degree in drama intending to become an actress and moved to New York City.
 She studied at the American Academy of Dramatic Arts and with private acting coaches, appeared in some off-Broadway productions and Summer Stock, and finally obtained an Actor's Equity card, permitting her to join the actors union.